This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The weather is a key feature as it is always changing and brings with it incredibly strong winds.
 It is quite a large island so it is best explored via car.
 Portree is the main town and a great base.

 The Cuillin Hills offer stunning opportunities for walks in the wild landscape.
 Go with a guide or make sure you know what you are doing with a map as the constantly changing weather can have a big effect on visibility.
-We recommend this guided tour here.

-Perhaps the most scenic drive is the one around the coast line of the most easterly tip of the island.
+Perhaps the most scenic drive is the one around the coastline of the most easterly tip of the island.

-Here you will encounter everything from the old Man of Storr rock to a Fairy Glen (yes it is supposed to contain fairies!) to Tartan Rock – a rock that looks like, well, tartan!
+Here you will encounter everything from the Old Man of Storr rock to a Fairy Glen (yes it is supposed to contain fairies!) to Tartan Rock – a rock that looks like, well, tartan!